NSB1974/shield/README.md

-# 🌊 Flow Interaction Template Service
+# 🛡️ Shield - Emerald City's FLIX

-This Flow Interaction Template Service provides a way to propose, store and host `InteractionTemplate` data structures.
+Shield provides a way to propose, store and host `InteractionTemplate` data structures.

 ## 📖 Overview

 This repository is a place for developers to propose their Interaction Templates to be audited, and where Interaction Templates can be stored and hosted by the provided API.

-<a name="propose"></a>

-## 💡 Propose Interaction Template

-If you have created an Interaction Template, you can create a PR to palce your Interaction Template into the `./proposals` folder of this repository.

-Auditors in the Flow ecosystem can check this folder to see new Interaction Templates available for audit.

 ## 💾 Store Interaction Templates